Harrison1/unrealcpp-com/src/pages/blog/post-45-healthbar-ui.md

 };
 ```

-Next, in the `GameMode` `.cpp` file we first find the plaery in the `BeginPlay` function then in the `Tick` function we always check if the player's health is above 0.
+Next, in the `GameMode` `.cpp` file we first find the player in the `BeginPlay` function then in the `Tick` function we always check if the player's health is above 0.
 If the player's health is below 0 we will simply restart the level.

 #### UnrealCPPGameMode.cpp
 ```cpp